Staar Visian ICL™

 Description of Staar Visian ICL

 The VISIAN ICL is a refractive phakic implant intended for placement in the posterior chamber of the eye.
-This is the region between the colored part of the eye or Iris and the clear natural lens.
+This is the region between the colored part of the eye, or iris, and the clear natural lens.
 The approved models are indicated for the correction of myopia or nearsightedness in adults of the age group 21 to 45 years with myopia ranging from -3.0 to less than or equal to -20.0 diopters with astigmatism less than or equal to 2.5 diopters at the spectacle plane.
-This can allow the the reduction of myopia in adults with myopia ranging from greater than -15.0 to -20.0 diopters with astigmatism less than or equal to 2.5 diopters at the spectacle plane, in patients 21 to 45 years of age.
+In patients 21 to 45 years of age, the approved models can allow the reduction of myopia in adults ranging from greater than -15.0 to -20.0 diopters with astigmatism less than or equal to 2.5 diopters at the spectacle plane.
 The anterior chamber depth (ACD) 3.00 mm or greater is optimal.
 This is the distance form the cornea to the natural lens.
-Another point of importance is that a stable refractive history within 0.5 diopters for one year prior to implantation is necessary.
+Another point of importance is a stable refractive history within 0.5 diopters for one year prior to implantation is necessary.

-The Visian ICL are also termed as Implantable contact lens.
+The Visian ICL are also termed as Implantable Contact Lenses.
 They are similar to other refractive lenses, but they differ in the material used to create them.
 The collamer used to create the Staar Visian ICL™ is biocompatible, making it better for the eye than other Implantable Lenses made from acrylic or silicone.

-- The quality of vision if far high nearsighted patients may be better with Staar Visian ICL.
+- The quality of vision in high nearsighted patients may be better with Staar Visian ICL.

-- Staar Visian ICL does not interfere in corneal shape.
-So in future when a person needs cataract surgery it would be simpler to calculate the Lens required.
+- Staar Visian ICL does not interfere in corneal shape, so in the future when a person needs cataract surgery it would be simpler to calculate the lens required.

-- It can even be performed when lasik eye surgeries not an option.
+- It can even be performed when Lasik eye surgery is not an option.

-- There is no need to remove the icl at night like contact lens.
+- There is no need to remove the ICL at night like you do with contact lenses.

 Placing the Staar Visian ICL™

-The procedure used with Staar Visian™ ICLs is very similar to cataract surgery.
-During cataract surgery, the eyes’ natural lens is removed and an Intra-Ocular Lens (IOL) is implanted in its place.
+The procedure used with Staar Visian™ ICL is very similar to cataract surgery.
+During cataract surgery, the eye’s natural lens is removed and an Intra-Ocular Lens (IOL) is implanted in its place.
 During surgery for the Staar Visian ICL™, the lens is placed between the eye’s natural lens and the iris (the colored part of your eye).

 The Staar Visian ICL™ is implanted through a very small incision made in the cornea.
 The softness of the Staar Visian ICL™ allows it to be folded, making the necessary incision smaller than what is needed during other ICL procedures.